 All eyes were on him now.
 He hadn’t pulled himself up from the gutter for this, but fate had given this to him to deal with anyway.
 It was going to take all of his management skills, all his leadership to deal with this.

 “Fiona, mop up,” he said.
 “Never touch this unit again.
 Understand?
 This did not happen.
 This absolutely did not happen.
 I’m not a tough bloke to work for, I reckon I can say that.
-But I do not let laws of science get broken in my section.
-Sorry, Mrs, about the problem, and if you need compensation for your shoes, I’ll make it happen if I have to pay myself.
+But I do not let any laws of science get broken in my section.
+Sorry, Mrs, about the problem.
+If you need compensation for your shoes, I’ll make it happen if I have to pay myself.
 But this did not happen, all right?”